iseqqavoq/APSIS-Pro-for-WP/readme.txt

 Contributors: iseqqavoq
 Tags: apsis, newsletter, subscription, mailing list Requires at least: 4.0
-Tested up to: 4.7.3
+Tested up to: 4.7.4
-Stable tag: 1.0.8
+Stable tag: 1.0.9
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 APSIS Pro for WP integrates APSIS Pro with WordPress, so you can add subscription forms to APSIS Pro on your site.

 == Description ==
 APSIS Pro for WP integrates APSIS Pro with WordPress and makes it possible to add subscription forms to APSIS Pro on your site.
-You can have multiple subscription forms pointing to different mailing lists and the forms can be added to your site with shortcodes and widgets.
+You can have multiple subscription forms pointing to different mailing lists and one form can have checkboxes for multiple mailing lists.
+The forms can be added to your site with shortcodes and widgets.

 If you have any general questions regarding this plugin, please visit WordPress forums.